-Examples of good practice Examples of poor practice • Access to sensitive areas (call centres, server rooms, filing rooms) is restricted. • Staff and third-party suppliers can access data they do not need for their role. • The firm has individual user accounts for all systems containing customer data.
-Files are not locked away.
-Password standards are not robust and individuals share passwords. • The firm conducts risk-based, proactive monitoring to ensure employees' access to customer data is for a genuine business reason.
-The firm fails to monitor superusers or other staff with access to large amounts of customer data.
-IT equipment is disposed of responsibly, e.g. by using a contractor accredited by the British Security Industry Association.
-Computers are disposed of or transferred to new users without data being wiped.
-Staff working remotely do not dispose of customer data securely. • Customer data in electronic form • Staff handling large volumes of data also have access to internet email.
+- Staff and third party suppliers can access data they do not need for their role. - Files are not locked away. - Password standards are not robust and individuals share passwords. - The firm fails to monitor superusers or other staff with access to large amounts of customer data. - Computers are disposed of or transferred to new users without data being wiped. - Staff working remotely do not dispose of customer data securely. - Staff handling large volumes of data also have access to internet email. - Managers assume staff understand data security risks and provide no training. - Unencrypted electronic data is distributed by post or courier.